Captaintastyshakes/se_project_aroundtheus/README.md

 **Intro**

-This project is a kind of social media repositry prototype that displays a profile and accompanying grid of pictures that users can like, all framed as part of a pseudo-journalistic, "journey across the U.S."; it's made so all the elements are displayed correctly on popular screen sizes.
+This project is a kind of social media repository prototype that displays a profile and accompanying grid of pictures that users can like, all framed as part of a pseudo-journalistic, "journey across the U.S."; it's made so all the elements are displayed correctly on popular screen sizes.
 (I.E. the grid shrinks to a single column to better fit mobile devices and some of the header content collapses into a centered column).
 This site currently displays properly/adapts to average monitors and the smallest phone resolutions.

 **Figma** was an important layout technology used to block and plan the project.
 The implementation of **grids** and **media inquiries** were crucial in getting a proper responsive design.